Himnusz: Lyrics

-The first stanza is officially sung at ceremonies.
+The first verse is officially sung at ceremonies.
+The last two lines of every stanza is rarely repeated twice.

-Two English versions are given below; both are free translations of the Hungarian words.
+The two English versions are free translations of the Hungarian words.
 As Hungarian is a genderless language, masculine pronouns in the English translations are in fact addressed to all Hungarians regardless of gender.

 Himnusz sculpture

 On 7 May 2006, a sculpture was inaugurated for Himnusz at Szarvas Square, Budakeszi, a small town close to Budapest.
 It was created by Mária V. Majzik, an artist with the Hungarian Heritage Award, depicting the full text of the poem in a circle, centered around a two metres high bronze figure of God, with 21 bronze bells in seven arches between eight pieces of stone, each four and a half metres high.
 The musical form of the poem can be played on the bells.
 The cost of its construction, 40 million forints (roughly 200,000 USD), was collected through public subscription.